Hillgrove/Fallout2D20-Character-Creator/README.md

    - Users can create new characters by inputting their name, origin, and other attributes.
    - The dashboard provides a comprehensive view of all characters, enabling users to quickly access or delete characters as needed.

-2. **Persistant data:**
+2. **Persistent Data:**
-   - characters are stored in a relational database, allowing for persistent storage and retrieval.
+   - Character data is stored persistently in a relational database, ensuring that user data remains consistent and retrievable across sessions.

 2. **Detailed Character Overview:**
    - For each character, the system offers a detailed view that breaks down the character's stats, skills, traits, and perks and their derived statistics.

 3. **Intuitive User Interface:**
    - The application is designed with simplicity and ease of use in mind.
 The interface is clean, with clear navigation paths and minimal clutter.
-   - Interactive elements are designed with user experience in mind, such as dimming buttons and keeping them inactive until all necessary fields are completed.
+   - Interactive elements are designed with user experience in mind, such as disabling buttons and keeping them inactive until all necessary fields are completed.

 4. **Security and Data Integrity:**
    - The system incorporates essential security measures such as Flask-WTF for form handling, CSRF protection, and input validation to ensure that data remains secure and the application is protected from common vulnerabilities.
+CSRF protection helps prevent cross-site request forgery attacks by ensuring that form submissions come from trusted sources.

 ### Tech Stack
  - Python